christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 ### The Nice, the Strict, and the Naggy {#NiceStrictNaggy}

-If a mock method has no `EXPECT_CALL` spec but is called, we say that it's an "uninteresting call", and the default action (which can be specified using `ON_CALL()`) of the method will be taken.
+If a mock target has no `EXPECT_CALL` spec but is called, we say that it's an "uninteresting call", and the default action (which can be specified using `ON_CALL()`) of the target will be taken.
 Currently, an uninteresting call will also by default cause gMock to print a warning.
 (In the future, we might remove this warning by default.)